open-services-group/scrum/README.md

 ### In Progress
 The goal of [In Progress] is to see, which issues are currently worked on.
  - During the [Sprint Planning] issues are assigned and moved to the [Sprint Backlog].
- - All issues in the [Sprint Backlog] while be worked on in during the [Sprint].
+ - All issues in the [Sprint Backlog] will be worked on during the [Sprint].
  - When an assignee actively works on one or more of his/her/* issues, the assignee moves the issue to [In Progress].

 ### Done
 The goal of [Done] is to collect all the solved issues.
  - Issues here are ready to be tested/ checked/ approved by the Stakeholder (creator of the issue in general).
- - Solved is defined as: the assignee took care of all the mentioned acceptance criterias during the sprint.
+ - Solved is defined as: the assignee took care of all the mentioned acceptance criteria during the sprint.
  - The assignee defines solved and moves the issue from [In Progress] to [Done].
  - The [PO] checks the [Done] issues regularly and informs the `Stakeholder` to check/test the solution for the issue:
    - This can be delegated to/ done by the issue assignee.